Looking for the right shoe and orthotic combination to alleviate your foot pain?

 Starting with a full gait analysis and clinical assessment, our Canadian Certified Pedorthists & trained staff will design the appropriate orthotic to suit your foot type, injury and lifestyle as well as educating you on choosing the best footwear.
 Our onsite lab enables us to modify your orthotics while you wait.

 The assessment of lower limb bony alignment, movement pattern, and general function of the foot and its interaction with the rest of the body.
 This also includes a history taking, bony palpation, range of motion testing, gait analysis and a footwear consultation.

 Footwear that is custom designed, mainly to address the structural foot deformaties and special mechanic deficiencies.
 The primary focus is on specialty orthopedic footwear.
-This includes accommodating bony, structural deformities of the feet and lower leg due to confenital deformities and diseases such as severe arthritis, diabetes, and diabetic Charcot feet.
+This includes accommodating bony, structural deformities of the feet and lower leg due to congenital deformities and diseases such as severe arthritis, diabetes, and diabetic Charcot feet.

 The observation of an individual while walking to identify unusual patterns or function resulting from abnormal lower limb or foot structure identified during the examination.
 Each phase of the gait cycle is analyzed for abnormal movement patterns and functions.

 Repairs includes (and are not limited to): resoling, restitching, leather repairs, zipper/velcro replacement.
 Modifications are changes or adaptations made to footwear to improve the function and to accommodate specific pathologies such as leg length discrepancy, ankle arthodesis (fusion), severe arthritis, neurological conditions and diabetic complications.
 It can also be cosmetic such as leather dying, or changing the closure from laces to velcro.

 Custom Foot Orthoses (Orthotics)